Venus Flytraps are carnivorous plants native to the East Coast in North America. These plants are extremely popular among gardeners and nature lovers.

 Why are Venus Flytraps so hard to keep alive?

-Venus Flytraps are hard to keep alive mostly due to improper watering and feeding habits.
+Venus Flytraps are one of the hardest houseplants to keep alive mostly due to improper watering and feeding habits.
 Most people don’t realize how important proper nutrition is to keeping a Venus Flytrap alive.
 A well-fed plant will produce many new traps every year.

 Is it easy to take care of a Venus Flytrap?